Daniel Weiss (art historian): Metropolitan Museum

 When the COVID-19 pandemic struck in 2020, under Weiss's leadership, the Met was the first cultural institution to close in New York City, to protect staff and visitors, with others following soon after.
 Facing the temporary elimination of revenue from areas like admissions, retail and events, as well as the predicted reduction of visitors once the museum could reopen, the Met estimated that it would lose at least $100 million in revenue.
 Navigating budget crisis included actions such as a hiring freeze and cuts to museum programs, creating an emergency fund, redirecting earnings available from the museum's endowment, and executive pay cuts, including Weiss's.
 By summer 2020, after five months of closure, the museum was facing $150 million in lost revenue and after keeping nearly all of its staff employed for the duration of the closure, the museum announced layoffs in August 2020.
 The museum also announced plans to reopen five days a week in August 2020.
 Attendance increased over ensuing months, and the museum added a sixth day to the schedule in September 2021 and has since offered jobs back to all of the security staff that had been laid off.

 In the summer of 2020, the Met issued 13 commitments to anti-racism, diversity, and strengthening the Met community, which addressed a range of areas, including how the museum would be hiring staff to how the museum builds and oversee its collection and programming, to how the museum structures its governance, and engages its community.
 The museum's commitment to this work has dramatically increased in 2020 and 2021.
 In August 2021, Museum announced that going forward all Met internships will be paid, as opposed to volunteer.
 Additionally, funds have been committed to support initiatives, exhibitions, and acquisitions to broaden art-historical narratives; and a $10 million acquisitions endowment was created to increase the amount of works by BIPOC artists in its 20th- and 21st-century collections.
 The museum also hired its first Chief Diversity Office.

 Weiss was the first leader to speak out on several important issues touching museums, including the Trump administration decision to pull out of UNESCO.
 On October 12, 2017, Weiss voiced, on behalf of the museum:

 "President Trump's decision to withdraw from UNESCO undermines the historic role of the United States as a leader in this effort and weakens our position as a strong advocate for cultural preservation.
 Although UNESCO may be an imperfect organization, it has been an important leader and steadfast partner in this crucial work."

-Weiss has also taken positions on Saudi funding in the wake of the assassination of Washington Post journalist Jamal Khashoggi, and the desecration of the US Capitol building in 2021.
+Weiss has also taken positions on Saudi funding in the wake of the assassination of Washington Post journalist Jamal Khashoggi, and the desecration of the U.S. Capitol building in 2021.